Baby development

 How to incorporate play at this stage

-To help your toddler channel their energy, it’s good to get to know your local playground and indoor play gyms.
+To help your toddler channel their energy, getting to know your local playground and indoor play gyms is good.

 • Simple indoor climbing sets can be a great first-birthday gift (if you have the space and budget).

-• Making obstacle courses at home is a great way to encourage development while allowing your toddler the physical activity they need.
+• Making obstacle courses at home is a great way to encourage development while allowing your toddler the necessary physical activity.

-• Most toddlers will be able to squat efficiently or bend over to pick up toys without falling.
+• Most toddlers can squat efficiently or bend to pick up toys without falling.

-Mealtime will still be messy but your toddler will be eating and drinking more independently now.
+Mealtime will still be messy, but your toddler will eat and drink more independently now.
 Mess is a good thing.
 It means they’re learning.

 • A child-size table and chair are an excellent alternative for snack and meal times, especially if your toddler starts to resist sitting in their highchair.